ankita-ghimire/SQL-Portfolio/README.md

 # My SQL Data Analysis Portfolio

-Welcome to my portfolio!
-This repository contains a collection of projects I have completed to develop and showcase my skills in SQL for data analysis.
+Welcome!
+I am an aspiring Data Analyst with a passion for turning raw data into actionable insights.
+This repository documents my intensive journey to build practical, hands-on SQL skills, moving from fundamental concepts to advanced analytical techniques.

-Each project is contained within its own folder.
-Please click on a project title below to see the detailed analysis, code, and key findings.
+Each project is a self-contained analysis designed to solve a real-world business problem.
+Please click on any project title to see the detailed analysis, including the SQL queries, the results (with screenshots), and the key business insights derived from the data.
 ---

 ## Projects